wp-plugins/statcounter-popular-posts/readme.txt

 = Does the stats get fetched every time a page is loaded =

 No, because if it does that, the page loading will be slow.
 So the stats are cached for 10 minutes.
-This will reduce the number of times the stats should be fetched.
+This will reduce the number of times the fresh stats are fetched.

 == Screenshots ==

 Screenshots is available at http://subinsb.com/wp-statcounter-popular-posts-plugin

 == Changelog ==

+= 0.2 =
+* Tried adding support for Every slugs

 = 0.1.1 =
 * Fixed a serious bug